top of page

 Saski van Uylenburgh

 If, however, it is adopting the ruling language and embracing of local values you are looking for first when it comes to integration of newcomers in society, then the answer is decidedly no. To this day, the Bildtker (viz. someone from the area ‘t Bildt) speaks a different, creole language which is neither Frisian nor Dutch.
-And, of course, the almost heathen and early secular nature still shows.
+In addition, of course, the almost heathen and early secular nature still shows.
 Yes, the Bildtkers even advocate that their language will be recognized as an official minority language.
 That is, you could argue, the opposite of integration.
 Namely, creating as a group of immigrants your own language and subsequently strive to get it recognized as an official language.
 And, we are not sure either if the Bildtkers would not flunk Dutch integration exams that are compulsory for immigrants today.
 On the other hand, the Bildtkers seem to manage quite well with the rest of the Netherlands’ population.

 Therefore, we leave the fuzzy verdict whether the Bildtkers are ‘integrated’ or ‘not integrated’ with you!
 And to be clear, of course, this is not a generalization concerning the current integration and migration debates.